Context-specific kernel-based hidden Markov model for time series analysis: Experiments

 For the synthetic data, seven variables were used.
 It was assumed that the data jumps between three hidden states, and each hidden state having its own context-specific BN representation as pictured in Figure~\ref{fig:BNs}.
 One of the states was assumed to be associated with a naïve Bayes model, hence its graph is not pictured.
 The names of the variables go from $0$ to $6$; however, $X_5$ and $X_6$ were assumed to be Gaussian noise which turned them independent of the hidden state variable $Q^t$, and therefore, they were not related to any variable for any hidden state.
 We use $m : \mathrm{AR}_r$ to denote an arbitrary variable in the network:, is the $r$ AR order of the variable $X^t_m$ or $X^{t-r}_m$.

 It was assumed that each variable $X_m$ had the following non-linear Gaussian distribution:

 The coefficients $\{ \{c_{imk}\}_{k=1}^{\kappa_{im}},\{d_{imr}\}_{r=1}^{p_{im}},e_{im},\sigma_{im}\}_{i=1,m=1}^{N,M}$ are provided in the complementary material.
+Although the synthetic data was generated using a Gaussian distribution, the non-linear dependencies lead to data behavior that is not modelled well by traditional models.
 In Figure~\ref{fig:scatter_data}, scatter plots of pairs of variables from synthetic generated data are pictured.
 Being specific, variables $X^t_3$, $X^t_4$, $X^t_5$ and $X^t_6$ are used of the scatter plots.
-Note that for some pair of variables, linear Gaussian behavior is observed, such as the pair $X_5^t-X_6^t$ (since both variables are stationary Gaussian noise), where an ellipsoidal data cluster is observed.
-However, for some other pairs, non-linear Gaussian distributions are observed.
+Note that for some pair of variables, Gaussian behavior is observed, such as the pair $X_5^t-X_6^t$ (since both variables are stationary Gaussian noise), where an ellipsoidal data cluster is observed.
+However, for some other pairs, Gaussian distributions with non-linear dependencies are observed.
 As instance, for the pair $X_3^t-X_4^t$, data lay on two quadratic curves.
 Each curve in the data description is a hidden state.
 Note that in the scatter plot of the pair $X_3^t-X_4^t$, there is also a small ellipsoidal cluster close to the origin.
 The corresponding data to this cluster matches with the hidden state where a Naive BN is used.
-Regarding the remaining plots, observe that the scatter plots are done between non-linear Gaussian data and linear Gaussian data.
+Regarding the remaining plots, observe that the scatter plots are done between Gaussian data with non-linear and linear dependencies.
 As instance, in the case of the pair $X_4^t-X_5^t$, Gaussian elliptical clusters are formed around different ranges of the $X_4^t$ axis.
-This implies that the (Gaussian) non-linear component of $X^t_4$ is independent of $X^t_5$.
+This implies that the non-linear component of $X^t_4$ is independent of $X^t_5$.

 The data was generated from a pre-defined sequence of hidden states which is pictured in Figure~\ref{fig:sequence_hmm}.
 For the training process, in order to observe how $T$, the amount of training data, affects model performance, the previous sequences was scaled as needed to obtain datasets of length $T\in\{350,700,1050,1400,1750,2100,2450\}$.
 For each $T$, a single time series of that length was sampled and used as training data.
 Later, one hundred samples with $T_{\text{test}}=1400$ were generated and used as test dataset.
 To compare the models, the mean log-likelihood per unit datum and its standard deviation on the testing data were reported.